pig-floyd/pig-floyd.github.io/docs/Projects/ADC/adc.md

 ## See also

-Publications related to this project can be accessed here.
+Publications related to this project\:

+* R.Chen, A. Lee, H. Xu, Y. Hu, X, Kou."
+A 100 MS/s 5.3 fJ/conversion-step Asynchronous SAR ADC with Gain Boosting Comparator."
+IEEE International Symposium on Circuits and Systems (ISCAS), 2024 (under review).